 The city's median homes run around $399,772, but comparing that to its below-average median income of $45,374 actually makes it less affordable relative to Nashville.

-Chattanooga, steady growth + affordable homes: The last decade saw comparatively lower population growth (8.5% rate) but as of March 22 this large city has the least expensive average home prices in its category at $259,980.
-The city is attracting remote workers, replacing old factories with new luxury developments, and tops moveBuddha's list of popular cities to move to for 2022!
+Chattanooga, steady growth + affordable homes: The last decade saw comparatively lower population growth (8.5% rate) but as of March '22 this large city had the least expensive average home prices in its category at $259,980.
+And newer June '22 data shows home values are climbing but still under the $300K mark: $280,198.

 Mid-size Cities: Nashville Spillover Driving Suburban Growth and Home Prices Increases